 What Is a Fuel Surcharge?

-For award tickets, they can be problematic.
-This is because frequent flyer miles typically only cover the fare and not taxes, fees, and surcharges.
+On award tickets, fuel surcharges can be problematic.
+Frequent flyer miles typically only cover the fare, not taxes, fees, and surcharges.
+And fuel surcharges can add up quickly — especially on long-haul flights in the pointy end of the plane.

-In the cases where fuel surcharges are high, they may form the bulk of the total ticket price.
-When you go to book a flight with miles, you'll often end up paying a large fraction of the cash price with these airlines.
-In turn, this reduces the value of your miles.
+When you book a flight with miles, you'll sometimes end up paying a large fraction of the cash price with airlines that pass on fuel surcharges.
+In turn, this reduces the value of your miles substantially.
+And, in some cases, turns a great redemption into a poor one value-wise.

 Countries That Limit Fuel Surcharges on Flights

-There are several countries that either ban or limit fuel surcharges to a very minimal level.
+Several countries either ban or limit fuel surcharges to a very minimal level.
 These include:

 - Australia